opengauss-mirror/openGauss-server/README.md

 Please read the chapter **Compiling by build.sh** first to understand the usage of build.sh and how to compile openGauss by using the script.

-Now you can compile the installation package with just adding a option `-pkg`.
+Now you can compile the installation package with just adding an option `-pkg`.

 ```
 [user@linux openGauss-server]$ sh build.sh -m [debug | release | memcheck] -3rd [binarylibs path] -pkg